We are not a “volume” or “cookie-cutter” practice. We devote time to each file and to learning about and getting to know our clients.

 There are many reasons that parties experience stress and reluctance about divorce - financial security is one of the more worrisome issues.

-At Winter & Grossman, PLLC, we recognize that a client's ability to start over after their divorce depends in part upon obtaining a fair division of marital property.
+At Winter & Grossman, PLLC, our family lawyers recognize that a client's ability to start over after their divorce depends in part upon obtaining a fair division of marital property.

 New York divorce law incorporates the principle of equitable distribution.

 - What is equitable distribution?

 - How can you navigate equitable distribution?

 While equitable distribution may seem complicated, we can help you through this complex maze to protect your rights.

 To speak with a Nassau County equitable distribution lawyer, contact us online or give us a call at (516) 447-8977 today.

 We will review your finances with you, discuss a plan to protect your rights and to work towards your goals, help you anticipate the issues, advise you as to a fair resolution, and work through the trial process if needed.

 Each case is different and each client is different – we work closely with each client to understand each case and what is best for each client.